philoniare/fsnd/TicTacToe Game/README.md

-#Full Stack Nanodegree Project Tic Tac Toe
+# Full Stack Nanodegree Project Tic Tac Toe
+In the [Developing Scalable Apps with Python](https://www.udacity.com/course/developing-scalable-apps-in-python--ud858) course we've learned how to write platform-agnostic apps using Google App Engine backed by Google Datastore.

 ## Instructions for playing the game:
 - Install GAE for Python if it is not installed